abnvkdl/waydots/README.md

 Check sway config file for all the keybindings

-The font I use Maple Mono.
+The font I use is Maple Mono.

 I use Arch btw.